 The good news is you have dozens of options for managing identities and access to your resources.
 You can work with pureplay IAM vendors such as Okta and IdentityIQ as well as major industry players like Microsoft and IBM.

 To help you start your buying process, we picked 10 IAM platforms that stood out.
 To narrow the list to 10 we looked at feedback from sources such as Gartner's Magic Qaudrant, user review sites and industry associations.

 Because the breadth and delivery of IAM services vary, an apples-to-apples comparison is difficult; however, the 10 included all offer features that stand out in a crowded market.
-We've added a chart at the bottom of this article that highlights some key features of each solution.

 - Azure Active Directory